-Brendon, Jason and Melissa find their unfinished first film, and test new endings on Addleburg, Fenton, Walter and Perry -- a hostile focus group.
+Brendon, Jason and Melissa find their unfinished first film, and new endings are tested on Addleburg, Fenton, Walter and Perry -- a rather hostile focus group.
 Coach McGuirk helps Paula pick out and assemble an extremely large backyard grill

 Brendon, Jason and Melissa are assigned a family tree project in school.
-Meanwhile, Coach McGuirk's discount laser eye surgery somehow goes wrong, he becomes an occasionally blind possible prophet.
+Meanwhile, when Coach McGuirk's discount laser eye surgery somehow goes wrong, he becomes an occasionally blind possible prophet.

 Laid up with a leg injury, Brendon spies on his new neighbor, Raymond Burley, who quite possibly may be involved in some potentially suspicious behavior.
 Coach McGuirk finds a life-changing pamphlet that leads him to bartending school.

 Brendon's lucky goal ruins the record of the other team's uptight star goalie, Cho, who then moves in for revenge.
 Cho's team's choice of game music brings back some long-repressed memories for McGuirk.

-Finding a lost puppy threatens to break up Brendon, Jason and Melissa's friendship -- until they realize how much the dog sucks.
+Finding a lost puppy threatens to break up Brendon, Jason and Melissa's friendship -- until they realize how much he sucks.

 Brendon gets in trouble for making a movie about a foul-mouthed robot, and Paula gets out the curse jar.
-Meanwhile, Melissa gets jealous when her dad wants to date a woman from his writing class.
+Meanwhile, Melissa gets jealous when her dad, Erik, wants to date a woman from his journal writing class.

-Brendon, Melissa and Jason make a film for a contest at the video store.
-And McGuirk finds the perfect blonde bombshell -- a waitress at the local diner that he's intent on picking up.
+Brendon, Melissa and Jason do a Hitchcock film for a contest at the local video store.
+And McGuirk has the perfect blonde bombshell -- a waitress at the local diner that he's intent on picking up.

-Brendon abandons his unfinished rock opera to join the fun-sounding Skunk Scouts, while Jason and Melissa are left to attract investors for CGI shots.
+A disillusioned Brendon abandons his unfinished rock opera to join the fun-sounding Skunk Scouts, while Jason and Melissa are left to attract investors for CGI shots

-Brendon begins writing movie reviews for a movie Web site called movie-weiner-or- winner.com and begins offering his opinion about everything.
+Brendon begins writing reviews for a movie Web site called movie-weiner-or- winner.com and begins offering his opinion about everything.
 Meanwhile, Coach McGuirk wreaks havoc at school because he's finally got a friend "on the inside.

 Brendon directs the school play.
 Hilarity ensues.
 McGuirk gets to realize his lifelong dream of driving a car onstage.

-Brendon attends Camp Campingston Falls for the summer, home to stifling heat and crappy music counselors (guest stars They Might Be Giants).
+Brendon, Jason and Melissa attend Camp Campingston Falls for the summer, home to stifling heat and crappy music counselors (THEY MIGHT BE GIANTS).

 The fourth and final season of this half-hour cult hit comedy contains some of its most memorable episodes, including "Camp," and "The Wizard's Baker".
 The only thing wrong with HOME MOVIES (TM) is that there aren't any more to watch.

-The kids are preparing for Halloween, Brendon's new stepmother is preparing to have a baby, and Coach McGuirk is preparing to have the romantic night of his life.
+The kids are preparing for Halloween, Linda (Brendon’s new stepmother) is preparing to have a baby and Coach McGuirk is preparing to have the romantic night of his life.
 Despite all this, no one is prepared when things start to go wrong.

-The kids decide to run away to Europe and become artists.
-McGuirk's car breaks down and he has no money to fix it.
+The kids decide to run away to Europe and become ex-patriot artists.
+McGuirk’s car breaks down and he has no money to fix it.
 He asks Tom Wilsonberg, the author of Corporate Kids, for financial advice.
 Tom takes McGuirk gambling.